Raspberry Upside Down Cake

 Whisk mixture together until combined.

-Spread the brown sugar mixture into the bottom of a 9″ high sided pan or springform pan.
+Spread the brown sugar mixture into the bottom of the prepared pan.

 Top the brown sugar mixture with an even layer of raspberries and set aside.